Cloud Services & Mobile Devices

 UW-P makes every effort to secure confidential information and, to the best of our ability, protects the privacy of students, faculty, and staff.
 Storing non-public unencrypted data on mobile devices puts the privacy and security of the University’s data at risk.

 Phones and mobile devices need to be protected just like any other computer.

 Imagine that your phone or other mobile device was lost or stolen.
 In addition to the device, what information did they get?
 Which of your accounts and credit cards can they use?
 Only store information you’re willing to lose.
-See http://its.ucsc.edu/security/mobile.html
+See http://its.ucsc.edu/security/mobile.html for information about:

 - protecting mobile devices